As you've seen the complete architecture of Open ERP includes the following elements:

 an Open ERP application server,

 several clients that access the Open ERP server: they can either be web clients if the client-web server is installed, or GTK clients.

 Deployment is the process of putting a Open ERP database into a production-ready state, where it can be used by everyone in your business for their daily work.
 You'd usually configure Open ERP and load data into it on one development system, train staff on that or another training system and deploy it onto a production system that has better protection against failure, better security and more performance.

 To deploy Open ERP in your company, several options are available to you:

-a SaaS (Software as a Service) or On-Demand offer, which includes the equipment, the hosting, the maintenance and the support on a system configured to your needs in advance,
+an SaaS (Software as a Service) or on Demand offer which includes the equipment, the hosting, the maintenance and the support on a system configured to your needs in advance,

 SaaS is a complete package hosted at a supplier, that includes the following services: server hardware, hosting of the generic solution, installation and initial configuration, redundancy of the architecture, backups, system maintenance and support.
-It is also known as On-Demand.
+It's also known as On-Demand.

 an unbeatable return on investment (cost of implementation: 0, cost of licenses: 0),